puppetlabs/puppetdb/documentation/api/query/v4/ast.markdown

 subquery.
 Supported functions are described below.

 #### `avg`, `sum`, `min`, `max`
-These functions will operator on any numeric column and take the column name as an argument, as in the examples above.
+These functions operate on any numeric column and they take the column name as an argument, as in the examples above.

 #### `count`
 The `count` function can be used with or without a column.
 When no column is